deepjavalibrary/djl-serving/serving/docs/lmi_new/deployment_guide/README.md

 With LMI's built-in handlers, there is no need to learn each library and write custom code to leverage the features and optimizations they offer.
 We expose a unified configuration format that allows you to easily switch between libraries as they evolve and improve over time.
 As the ecosystem grows and new libraries become available, LMI can integrate them and offer the same consistent experience.

+### Configuration

+The configuration provided to LMI specifies your entire setup.
+The configuration covers many aspects including:
+* Where your model artifacts are stored (HuggingFace ModelId, S3 URI)
+* Model Server Configurations like job/request queue size, auto-scaling behavior for model workers, which engine to use (either Python or MPI for LMI)
+* Engine/Backend Configurations like whether to use quantization, input sequence limits, continuous batching size, tensor parallel degree, and more depending on the specific backend you use

+Configurations can be provided as either a `serving.properties` file, or through environment variables passed to the container.
+A more in-depth explanation about configurations is presented in the deployment guide in the [Container and Model Configurations](configurations.md) section.